Emam96/reading-notes/Read:01.md

+&nbsp;
+&nbsp;
+&nbsp;

+You can see an example of a simple website made by using GitHub [HERE](https://emam96.github.io/reading-notes/).

+&nbsp;

 #### KEY CONCEPTS
 -  `markdown` :  is a lightweight markup language for creating formatted text using a plain-text editor.
 -  `GitHub platform` : is a provider of Internet hosting for software development and version control using Git.